dylankb/what-i-know-js/README.md

 **When it is not helpful**

-Watch out when using this with something like jQuery - you may lose jQuery `this` or the current element in an event handler.
+Watch out when using the arrow syntax with something like jQuery - you may lose jQuery `this` or the current element in an event handler.

 ### Classes